gsolde/Weather-Forecast-Firebase-React/README.md

 ## - Comments - ##

-I could not add any icon or graph to the app because I have been quite busy lately and I did not have the time.
+I could not add any graph to the app because I have been quite busy lately and I did not have the time.
 I kept the UI as simple as possible and there are lots of extra features that can be added.
 The app is not responsive and there is no testing.

-## - Run the app -
+## - To run the app -

 **1. Fork or clone the repo.**<br/>
 **2. Install dependencies.**